urbit/urbit.org/content/breach.md

 *Last updated ~2020.12.8*

-A network breach is happening this afternoon (in Pacific Time), ~2020.12.8.
+A network breach is happening this morning at 10am PST (~2020.12.8).

 Unlike past breaches, this one comes with a tool to export and reimport all of your data so that you don't lose anything; we call it `flagday`.
 Details on its usage can be found below.